apollographql/apollo/graph-manager-docs/source/slack-integration.md

 4. Specify the name of the Slack channel you want to push notifications to.

     _You can complete this process multiple times if you want to push different notifications to different channels._

-5. Follow the instructions in the form's tooltips to obtain a webhook from Slack.
+5. Follow the instructions in the form's tooltips to obtain a webhook URL from Slack for the desired channel.
 Provide the webhook in the **Slack Webhook URL** field.

 6. Click **Done**.